gavincmartin/gavincmartin.com/content/author/gavincmartin/_index.md

 # List qualifications (such as academic degrees)

 [[education.courses]]
-  course = "B.S., Aerospace Engineering Honors"
+  course = "B.S., Aerospace Engineering"
   institution = "The University of Texas at Austin" year = 2019